skx/e-comments/README.md

 --------------

-The comment server is written using [sinatra](http://www.sinatrarb.com/), and has two choices for storing the actual comment data:
+The comment server is written using [sinatra](http://www.sinatrarb.com/), and currently contains two diffent choices for storing the actual comment data:

 * A [Redis server](http://redis.io/).
 * An SQLite database.

-* Adding new backends should be straight-forward.
+Adding new backends should be straight-forward, and pull-requests are welcome for MySQL, CouchDB, etc.